 Project Security Groups

-Projects have a set of security groups that contain be assigned rights within the project.
-There are a set of groups that match those from organizations.
-The security groups in “Template Project” has ACL assignments to these groups are presented in the above sections.
+Projects have a set of security groups that may be assigned rights within the project.
+These groups match those from organizations.
+The security groups in “Template Project” have the ACL assignments presented in the above sections.

 The Enhanced Investigators group inherits the rights assigned from the Investigators group as follows: